archanpaul/medium-flutter_with_go/readme.md

 }
 ```

-Compile and create Android library.
+### Compile and create Android library :

 ```bash
 ~$ cd $GOPATH/src/gonative-lib
 ~$ gomobile bind --target android
 ```

-This generates following :
+Following files are generated by Gomobile command.

 * `gonativelib.aar` : Android library to be used in Flutter app.
-    * `Gonativelib` : class corresponding to the package.
+    * `Gonativelib` : class corresponding to the Go package.
-    * `DataProcessor` : class to be used in app.
+    * `DataProcessor` : class corresponding to Go struct, which is to be used in app.
-* `gonativelib-sources.jar` : Java source for reference.
+* `gonativelib-sources.jar` : Java sources for reference.

+### Data types supported by Gomobile :

+At present, a subset of Go types are supported by Gomobile.
+For more information refer to [gobind](https://godoc.org/golang.org/x/mobile/cmd/gobind).

+- Signed integer and floating point types.

+- String and boolean types.

+- Byte slice types.
+Note that byte slices are passed by reference,
+  and support mutation.

+- Any function type all of whose parameters and results have
+  supported types.
+Functions must return either no results,
+  one result, or two results where the type of the second is
+  the built-in 'error' type.

+- Any interface type, all of whose exported methods have
+  supported function types.

+- Any struct type, all of whose exported methods have
+  supported function types and all of whose exported fields
+  have supported types.

 ## Create Flutter app